 Most sellers who want to sell their homes consult with a professional licensed real estate agent.
 The real estate agent normally recommends a suggested listing price.

 The real estate agent normally does a market valuation study.
-This normally consists on recent comparable sales of similar and like properties of the subject property within a one square mile area
+This normally consists of recent comparable sales of similar and like properties of the subject property within a one-square-mile area.

 Market Value Analysis

 The real estate agent may consult with appraisers or other realtor’s in doing the market analysis study and will recommend to the home seller a suggested listing price.
 Most home sellers will also do their own market study.
 Eventually will come up with a listing price.
 There are sellers who feel that their home is worth much more than recent comparable sales.
 They list their homes at a higher market price.

 Listing a home higher than recent comparable sales may become an issue when the home is under contract if the home buyer is getting a mortgage.
 Every home buyer who gets a residential mortgage is required to have an appraisal done on the subject property.
 A low-home appraisal is often a major issue when it comes to homes that are overpriced.
 An overpriced home does not mean that the home is not worth the value.

-Custom And Unique Homes
+Custom and Unique Homes

-Many home sellers may have customized their homes by having special amenities can encounter low home appraisal issues.
+Many home sellers may have customized their homes by having special amenities and can encounter low-home appraisal issues.
 The following amenities can not add value to the home:

 - outdoor kitchen, custom millwork